Middleware Concept in .NET Core

-In this article, we will look into details about What is Middleware in .NET Core.
+In this article, we will learn about Middleware in .NET Core.

 Middleware in .NET Core is similar to HttpHandlers and HttpModules which were part of classic ASP.NET.
 When a user hits the request from a client such as a browser then before it hits the controller, it has to pass through multiple HTTP processes and here Middleware comes into the picture.